Hang a little luck o’ the Irish on your front door! Turn a boring boxwood wreath into a festive St Patricks Day wreath with two simple accents.

 Ideally, I wanted the St Patricks Day accents to be easily removed after the holiday was over.
 I thought it would be best to just stick them into the boxwood somehow, instead of glueing them in.

 For the coins, I just hot glued them onto the end of a bamboo skewer (broken in half) and let them cool.
 All I had to do was slip them into the greenery/grapevine!
 They seem to be staying just fine, even with my kids typical door slamming.

-And I made a quick bow (I need to do a post on wreath bows!) and wired it onto the wreath.
+And I made a quick bow (check out my easy wreath bow tutorial!) and wired it onto the wreath.
 I keep going back and forth about whether I like the bow on the top or the side.
 And I’m toying with the idea of a more loopy bow with skinnier ribbon.
 You can just go so many directions with bows.